Azure Data Implementation

 Data warehouses are generally used for business reporting, while data lakes are more often used for data analytics and exploration.
 In fact, one common setup is to process data in the data lake and then export it to the data warehouse.

 The two services are designed to work with different types of software, too.
-SQL Data Warehouse is built on SQL Server, so it works well with that ecosystem of software.
-Data Lake Storage, in contrast, is built to work with Hadoop.
-That’s because Hadoop excels at processing unstructured data.
+Synapse Analytics is built on SQL Server, so it works well with that ecosystem of software.
+Data Lake Storage, in contrast, is built to work with Hadoop and Spark.
+That’s because Hadoop and Spark excel at processing unstructured data.

-One final difference is that SQL Data Warehouse is certified for compliance with over 20 standards, including HIPAA.
+One final difference is that Synapse Analytics is certified for compliance with over 20 standards, including HIPAA.
 Data Lake Storage does not have regulatory compliance.
-This is another reason why it makes sense to use SQL Data Warehouse to serve data to a wider audience.
+This is another reason why it makes sense to use Synapse Analytics to serve data to a wider audience.

 Both services are designed for performing massive queries at high speed.
-With SQL Data Warehouse, you write queries using T-SQL.
-With Azure Data Lake Storage, you can run queries using Hadoop, but you’ll get higher performance by using Azure Data Lake Analytics.
-It’s a pay-as-you-go service that lets you write queries using U-SQL, which is a combination of SQL and C#.
+With Synapse Analytics, you write queries using T-SQL.
+With Azure Data Lake Storage, you can run queries using Apache Hadoop or Apache Spark.

-One difference between Data Lake Analytics and HDInsight is ease of use.
-With HDInsight, you need to spin up a cluster to run a processing job.
-So if you need to run jobs quite often, you can leave a cluster running all the time, which could be expensive, or you could spin clusters up and down as you need them, which would be kind of a pain.
+One difference between Databricks and HDInsight is ease of use.
+For example, to run a processing job with either service, you need to spin up a cluster, but Azure Databricks can be configured to automatically spin up a cluster when a job runs and shut it down after the job is finished.
+In contrast, HDInsight doesn’t have a built-in way to spin up a cluster automatically.
+So if you need to run HDInsight jobs quite often, you can leave a cluster running all the time, which would be expensive, or you could spin clusters up and down as you need them, which would be kind of a pain.

-One way to make HDInsight work more like Data Lake Analytics is to use yet another service, Azure Data Factory.
+One way to make HDInsight work in a more automated fashion is to use yet another service, Azure Data Factory.
 It lets you create workflows to automate data movement and data transformation.
 One of its many capabilities is spinning up and down HDInsight clusters as needed, but it can do far more than that.

 With Data Factory, you can create data processing pipelines.
-For example, a pipeline could copy data from SQL Server to Data Lake Storage, run a Spark job on the data using an HDInsight cluster, and store the results in SQL Data Warehouse, all without any human intervention.
-It can even automate Data Lake Analytics queries and machine learning jobs.
+For example, a pipeline could copy data from SQL Server to Data Lake Storage, run a Spark job on the data using an HDInsight cluster, and store the results in Synapse Analytics, all without any human intervention.
+It can even automate machine learning jobs.
 It’s a great data processing tool.